modrunner/discord-bot/README.md

 Here's some of the features that are completed or mostly completed:
 - Modrinth search: find projects on Modrinth and get basic information on them, posted right into Discord
 - Modrinth tracking: add Modrinth projects to tracking and get notified whenever the authors of these projects upload new files

-Here's some of the features that are in partially complete or have not had work done on them yet:
 - CurseForge search: find projects on CurseForge and get basic information on them, posted right into Discord
 - CurseForge tracking: add CurseForge projects to tracking and get notified whenever the authors of these projects upload new files